-Many of the candidates are in a dilemma about how and when to start IAS preparation .
-We are addressing this complex question with a right approach and strategy.
-Cracking civil service exam is the dream of every Indian, as it offers a chance to serve the public, as well as to create an impact on the society.
+Many of the candidates are in a dilemma about how to start UPSC IAS Preparation.
+We are addressing the complex question of “How to Prepare for IAS ” with the right approach and strategy.
+Cracking the Civil Service Exam is the dream of every Indian, as it offers a chance to serve the public, as well as to create an impact on society.

 There are two approaches- prelims cum mains approach and prelims approach.

-General Studies Paper 1
+UPSC Prelims General Studies Paper 1 Strategy

 - Indian History– ancient, medieval, modern.
-It is beneficial to focus more on ancient and modern history as more questions are triggered from here.
+It is beneficial to focus more on ancient and modern history as more questions are triggered here.
 Study art and culture along with history.
 Don’t view art and culture as well as history as separate subjects.
-Refer How to study Indian History for IAS Examination?
+Refer: How to study Indian History for IAS Examination?

-- Indian Polity– correlate with current scenario, as UPSC focus on logical aspects.
+- Indian Polity– correlate with the current scenario, as UPSC focus on logical aspects.
 Simple book reading is not sufficient for scoring from Indian polity.
-Also read: How to study Indian Polity for IAS exam ?
+Also read: How to study Indian Polity for IAS Exam?

-Paper 2 CSAT (Civil Service Aptitude Test)
+GS Paper 2 CSAT (Civil Service Aptitude Test)

 - Comprehension- mainly to assess your proficiency in English.

-- Interpersonal skills that includes communication skills.
+- Interpersonal skills include communication skills.

 - Reasoning both logical and analytical